eq19/eq19/README.md

 ### 🏠 [Architecture Overview](https://iree.dev/)

-We are going to assign prime identity as a standard model that attempts to stimulate a quantum field model called eQuantum for the four (4) known fundamental forces.
+We are going to assign prime identity as a per IREE model that attempts to stimulate a quantum field model called eQuantum for the four (4) known fundamental forces.

 <!-- TODO(scotttodd): switch to <picture> once better supported? https://github.blog/changelog/2022-05-19-specify-theme-context-for-images-in-markdown-beta/ -->